-Running a brainstorming session right now is a great way to capture new ideas or potential pivots your business could explore.
+Running a brainstorming session is a great way to capture new ideas or explore potential pivots for your business.
 And don’t worry if your entire team has just gone remote, Conceptboard makes it easy to run productive online brainstorming sessions on our collaborative online whiteboard.

-Why is online brainstorming important to your team right now?
+Why is online brainstorming important right now?
+[2021 Updated]

-- Multiple Stakeholders, Many Ideas– This is a great time to gather a variety of attendees from different departments and with different personalities, you’ll be able to generate a large volume of ideas.
+- Multiple Stakeholders, Many Ideas: This is a great time to gather a variety of people from different departments with different personalities, you’ll be able to generate a large volume of ideas.

-- Permanent record- By collating thoughts and ideas on digital sticky notes in a brainstorming session you’ll have a more systematic record of ideas that can be used now or down the track.
+- Permanent record: By collating thoughts and ideas on an online whiteboard you’ll have a digital record of ideas that can be used now or down the track.

 Advantages of online brainstorming

-An online brainstorming session shouldn’t be seen as a second-best option.
-In fact, they can actually work better than an in-person brainstorming session for a number of reasons:
+An online brainstorming session shouldn’t be seen as the second-best option.
+In fact, it can actually work better than an in-person brainstorming session for a number of reasons:

 - The possibility of all members talking at once can be solved by switching on and off speakers via the Moderator mode.